rodwyer100/LDMX_TS/README.md

 `source [path-to-ldmx-sw]/ldmx-sw/scripts/ldmx-env.sh [path-to-ldmx-sw] pytools`

 NOTE that `[path-to-ldmx-sw]` should be replaced with any (relative) path to the directory where the `ldmx-sw` directory is located in your setup, or `.` for the present working directory.
+Run this command **every time** you want to run analysis from a fresh shell.

 The code is setup such that `ts_digi_container.py` should be used load the tree and extract information from the tree.
 In general, users can use the `get_data`